 Katie Holmes admitted her daughter was hurt Hillary Clinton did not win the presidential election in 2017

-Chelsea’s mom was defeated by Katie Holmes recently admitted on SiriusXM’s TODAY Show Radio special The Jenna Bush Hager Show! that her daughter Suri Cruise was "hurt" that Hillary did not win.
+Chelsea’s mom was defeated by President Donald Trump last year in a historic election.
+Katie Holmes recently admitted on SiriusXM’s TODAY Show Radio special The Jenna Bush Hager Show! that her daughter Suri Cruise was "hurt" that Hillary did not win.
 "I thought Hillary was going to win this year, and it was such a – it just hurt so badly when she didn’t.
 And I know that it hurt my child so much as a 10-year-old, and it really made me think, 'Oh we have a lot … a long way to go as women,'" the actress said on Wednesday, March 29.
 "We have to raise our girls to be very strong, not just for themselves, but to open the doors for other people."